2023

 NEXT

-Normally a minimum of a 2.1 Honours degree or equivalent qualification acceptable to the University in a public-health related subject.
-Evidence of equivalent professional qualifications (MBBS, BDS or BVSc) or experience will be considered on an individual basis.
+A 2.1 Honours degree or equivalent qualification acceptable to the University in a public health-related subject is required.
+Evidence of equivalent professional qualifications (MBBS, BDS BSc or BVSc) or experience will be considered on an individual basis.

 Please note: A deposit will be required to secure a place on this course.